Frequently Asked Questions

 Do you offer tours of the distillery?

 Yes.
 Guided tours are available and include a behind-the-scenes look at our production floor, stills, barrel room, and tasting opportunities.
+Our tours typically last 60 minutes, plus.
 Reservations are recommended.
 We split groups larger than 12 into multiple groups to encourage questions and engagement.

 Are your spirits gluten-free?

 Our fruit brandies, herbal liqueurs, whiskeys, and most botanical spirits contain no gluten ingredients.
-The distillation process completes removes gluten proteins (NCA), but individuals with sensitivities should consult their personal comfort level since the consumption of alcohol may aggravate any acute inflammation.
+Barley, contains gluten, but the distillation process completes removes gluten proteins (NCA).
+Individuals with severe sensitivities should consult their personal comfort level since the consumption of alcohol may aggravate any acute inflammation.

 Can you host private events?